 As the name suggests, synthetic marijuana is different from natural marijuana because it’s man-made.
 Fake weed has been known to cause adverse effects in its users, including addiction.
 Synthetic weed is unregulated and often contains chemicals unknown to users.
 Some common side effects of synthetic weed include high blood pressure, tremors, anxiety, paranoia, and psychotic episodes.

 At Banyan Boca, we know that many people are unsure about the truth behind marijuana use.
-While some are worried about what I can do to the brain and body, others are happy about its legalization.
+While some are worried about what it can do to the brain and body, others are happy about its legalization.
 We hope our answers to the 10 most common questions about marijuana can clear up any confusion you may have.

 Using any kind of substance frequently can easily result in dependency.
 Many people who become reliant on marijuana require addiction programs and therapies to recover.
-While certain properties of weed may be natural, it doesn’t mean they’re entirely safe.
+While certain properties of weed may be natural, it doesn’t mean it's entirely safe.